mendix/docs/content/howto/tutorials/build-an-employee-directory-app-4-add-pages-to-the-user-interface.md

 ## 1 Introduction

-This is the fourth how-to in a series on creating an employee directory in the Web Modeler.
+This is the fourth how-to in this series on creating an employee directory in the Web Modeler.
 In this how-to, you will learn how to add pages to the app.

 **This how-to will teach you how to do the following:**